 Photography has been around a long time.
 There have been many different styles and shapes of the camera since their invention but the two most popular style of the camera remains the rangefinder and SLR.

-Both camera styles have pros and cons but the main differences between the rangefinder and SLR are how light makes its way to the film (or sensor) and to the viewfinder.
+Both camera styles have pros and cons but in general main differences between the rangefinder and SLR are how light makes its way to the film (or sensor) and to the viewfinder.
 SLR cameras have a mirror that moves, or reflexes, bouncing light coming through the lens into the viewfinder.
 This makes SLR cameras extremely accurate with focusing and composing the scene because what you see in the viewfinder is what gets onto the film (or sensor).
-The sound of the moving mirror in SLR style cameras is generally louder.
-SLR style cameras are generally larger than rangefinder-style cameras because they have to accommodate the mirror.
-In rangefinder cameras, the light goes straight through the lens and hits the film (or sensor).
-However, for focusing and composing with rangefinder cameras, light enters through an area of the body of the camera, not the lens.
-This makes the rangefinder generally smaller and quieter than the SLR-style camera since it doesn’t have a moving mirror.
-However, the cameras can suffer from parallax error, which is the accuracy between what you see in the viewfinder and what ends up on the film.

 To understand which camera is best for your style of photography, let’s look more close as to what each camera is.
 We will also discuss the similarities of each camera, how to focus with each style, even if you are a beginner, and some of the best cameras available of each type.